 In addition to coursework, students have the opportunity to supplement their experience and knowledge base through applied learning activities outside the classroom.

-Students pursuing a PhD in Educational Research and Policy analysis may elect to specialize in ACCE.
+Students pursuing a PhD in Educational Research and Policy analysis may elect to specialize in AWCPE.
 These students gain opportunities as practitioners and scholars to critically integrate their professional experience with adult education theory, knowledge, and practice skills.
 The program offers two concentrations: Health Professions Education and Teaching and Learning.

 To meet the needs of full- and part-time students, most in-person courses are offered once per week during late afternoon or evening.
 Select courses are offered in a once-per-month executive weekend format, summer session, or through distance education.